-Sony's TVs are often more expensive than its rivals, although we have seen costs start to come down in recent years.
-This means you need to look harder to get a great deal.
+Sony's TVs are often more expensive than its rivals, although costs have started to come down in recent years.
+You'll still need to look harder to get a great deal.

 Sony sells TVs through its own Sony Centres online and there are discounts there, as well as a five-year warranty on some models, so it's worth checking.

-4K TVs cost as little as £350.
-With four times the number of pixels as Full HD, 4K screens are more detailed so worth spending that little extra money.
-Full-HD pictures look better on a 4K screen, but 4K content makes full use of the technology.
+4K TVs cost as little as £350 – you could pay even less for store-brand models.
+With four times the number of pixels as Full HD, 4K screens are more detailed, so it's worth spending that little bit extra.
+Full HD content looks better on a 4K screen, but 4K content makes full use of the technology.
 More and more of this is arriving through pay TV and streaming services.

-Most 4K TVs come with High Dynamic Range (HDR).
-This gives brighter whites, darker blacks and wider gamut of colours.
+Most 4K TVs come with high dynamic range (HDR).
+This gives brighter whites, darker blacks and a wider gamut of colours.
 But you need HDR content to see the benefits.

-Organic LEDs, or OLEDs, are found on some high-end TVs and produce dazzling pictures with smooth motion, deep blacks and vibrant colours.
+Organic LEDs, or OLEDs, are found on some high-end TVs, and they produce dazzling pictures with smooth motion, deep blacks and vibrant colours.

 We’ve been impressed by their picture quality in the lab, but that’s not to say you should discount traditional LED-backlit TVs.
 Some OLEDs are the best of the best, but you can get an excellent TV that isn't an OLED.
 Find out more about

 QLED is the name for Samsung’s OLED-rivalling quantum-dot TVs that we’ve seen in the past few years.
-Here, light hits a layer of quantum dots which produce bright, vibrant colours.
+Here, light hits a layer of quantum dots that produce bright, vibrant colours.

-More of Samsung's range is made up of these TVs, which has led to some quality inconsistencies.
-There are still excellent QLEDs available, but it's not a guarantee of quality.
+More and more of Samsung's range is made up of these TVs.
+Our tests have discovered there are some excellent QLEDs, but it's not a guarantee of quality.

-Four brands dominate the TV market: Samsung, LG, Sony and Panasonic.
-But some less well-known TVs manufacturers – the likes of Bush, JVC and Celcus – may catch your eye with prices that are difficult to refuse.
+Four brands dominate the TV market: LG, Samsung, Sony and Panasonic.
+But some less well-known TVs manufacturers – the likes of Bush, Celcus and JVC – might catch your eye with prices that are difficult to refuse.
 Is it ever worth punting for one of these smaller brands?